February 12, 1923– Franco Zeffirelli:

 Zeffirelli lives in the spotlight, famous for his lavish films, opera, and stage production spectaculars.
 His works have brought applause and accolades, along with certain critical contempt.

-Yet, many religious groups have strongly taken exception to Zeffirelli’s supposedly blasphemous representation of Biblical figures, at the same time, he also earned the derision of gay people for publicly taking the side of the Roman Catholic Church.
+Yet, many religious groups have strongly taken exception to Zeffirelli’s supposedly blasphemous representation of Biblical figures, and he also earned the derision of gay people for publicly taking the side of the Roman Catholic Church.

-A decade ago, Zeffirelli adopted two adult sons, men he has known and worked with for years who now live with him, dote on him and help manage his affairs.
+Several years ago, Zeffirelli adopted 2 adult sons, men he has known and worked with for years who now live with him, dote on him and help manage his affairs.